Commodity trader hedge funds outsmart standalone rivals

 It made money betting on agricultural prices during the U.S drought, a devastating period of dry weather across the North American farm belt, two sources familiar with the fund said.

-Black River Asset Management, owned by U.S. trading behemoth Cargill, has returned 9.2 percent to the end-Nov. in its Commodity Trading Fund, one source said.
+Black River Asset Management, owned by U.S. trading behemoth Cargill, has returned 9.2 percent to the end-November in its Commodity Trading Fund, one source said.

 “These large houses have a pretty good understanding of the agriculturals markets and these markets were really driven this year by fundamental reasons, supply-demand issues, and not by the macro environment, the risk-on, risk-off trades,” Gabriel Garcin, a portfolio manager at Europanel Research & Alternative Asset Management in Paris, said.